egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 The name of the saved image file name can be `logo.svg`, `bimi1_logo_corporate_trademark_standard_240x240.svg` or even `a.svg`; whatever makes your boat floats.

-Rename the image file as `bimi1_image.svg` as this article's HOWTO.
+Rename the image file as `bimi1_image.svg` for this article's HOWTO.

 Save the image file.